millerjl1701/millerjl1701-atop/README.md

 ## Development

 This module uses the [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html) for developing, validating, and testing the module.
 In addition to running acceptance tests locally using vagrant/virtualbox, GitHub Travis CI tests are performed according to the .travis.yml file.

-## Credits
+## Acknowledgements

 The atop system and process monitor is authored and maintained by Gerlof Langeveld [gerlof.langeveld@atoptool.nl](mailto:gerlof.langeveld@atoptool.nl).
+Thank you for providing us with this tool!